pyca/cryptography/docs/development/test-vectors.rst

   critical.
 * ``invalid_signature.pem`` - A certificate signing request for an RSA 1024 bit key containing an invalid signature with correct padding.
+* ``challenge.pem`` - A certificate signing request for an RSA 2048 bit key
+  containing a challenge password.

 Custom X.509 Certificate Revocation List Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~